-“I didn’t know people who did better than they thought could go through clearing.”Elizabeth Craine
+“I didn’t know people who did better than they thought could go through Clearing.”Elizabeth Craine

 Prestonian Elizabeth Craine is studying for a BA (Hons) in Marketing with PR, but despite excellent academic predictions she wasn’t always certain that university was for her.

-If I’m being 100% honest, I always saw the clearing process as the route people go down if they didn’t do very well in their A Levels or BTEC.
-I didn’t know people who did better than they thought could go through clearing.
+If I’m being 100% honest, I always saw the Clearing process as the route people go down if they didn’t do very well in their A Levels or BTEC.
+I didn’t know people who did better than they thought could go through Clearing.

-I never wanted to say that I went through clearing because, honestly, I thought it was where the people who failed went.
-My Personal Tutor in college made it clear that I would get into my desired university and that clearing wasn’t even an option, so the clearing process became a process I never wanted to go down because it would have made me feel like a failure.
+I never wanted to say that I went through Clearing because, honestly, I thought it was where the people who failed went.
+My Personal Tutor in college made it clear that I would get into my desired university and that Clearing wasn’t even an option, so the Clearing process became a process I never wanted to go down because it would have made me feel like a failure.

 Originally I didn’t want to go to university because I wasn’t sure it was the right path for me.
 Turns out it most definitely was.
-I went to visit my then-boyfriend at his flat at Edge Hill the day after he moved in and I instantly loved the place.
+I went to visit my then-partner at his flat at Edge Hill the day after he moved in and I instantly loved the place.
 I’d never visited the University before but just fell in love with the campus and how everything was in close proximity, much like my college.
 Everything in one place.

 I suddenly wanted to live the independent life at university.
 That night, I made a decision to come to university.
-I originally applied to study Ancient History at five other universities.
+I originally applied to study ancient history at five other universities.
 I studied classical civilisation and loved it, but I just knew it wasn’t right for me and I wanted to go into marketing and business.
-After a looooooong conversation with my parents, I rang Edge Hill the next day and asked if they had any places available on the Marketing with PR course.
+After a long conversation with my parents, I rang Edge Hill the next day and asked if they had any places available on the Marketing with PR course.
 It instantly appealed to me and really made me decide on what I wanted to do in the future.

-I got A*A*B in my A Levels so could have gone on to study law somewhere but decided against it when I saw Edge Hill.
+I got A*, A*, B in my A Levels so could have gone on to study law somewhere but decided against it when I saw Edge Hill.
 I’ve never regretted the decision.

 I got onto the Marketing with PR course instantly.
 I just rang the Edge Hill Clearing hotline and they directed me to the Business School.
 I spoke to someone about why I wanted to take the course and was then directed to the administration team where they processed my application.

 The experience was very smooth, no big hurdles to clear, no hard questions or paperwork to complete.
 It was so simple.
-I honestly thought it would be a lot harder and people would think I was weird for suddenly deciding to come to a uni I’d only been to once.
+I honestly thought it would be a lot harder and people would think I was weird for suddenly deciding to come to a university I’d only been to once.

-My advice to anyone going through clearing would be to remember not to be afraid and think you’re anything less just because you went through clearing rather than the traditional route.
-It definitely changed my perspective of clearing and I most definitely didn’t feel like a failure given my results.
-If anything, I felt very strong; I didn’t know what I was going to do with my life if I didn’t take these three years to study and finally decide, and the clearing process allowed me to do this.
+My advice to anyone going through Clearing would be to remember not to be afraid and think you’re anything less just because you went through Clearing rather than the traditional route.
+It definitely changed my perspective of Clearing and I most definitely didn’t feel like a failure given my results.
+If anything, I felt very strong.
+I didn’t know what I was going to do with my life if I didn’t take these three years to study and finally decide, and the Clearing process allowed me to do this.